How to Choose the Best HSK Test Center?

 Alert!
-Once you have registered the HSK test, you won’t be able to request to take the exam somewhere else for whatever reasons, and the registration fee is non-refundable.
+Once you have registered for the HSK test, you won’t be able to request to take the exam somewhere else for whatever reasons, and the registration fee is non-refundable.

-If you encounter any technical problems before or during your test (such as a glitch in computer or headphones), contact your test proctor immediately.
+If you encounter any technical problems before or during your test (such as a glitch in the computer or headphones), contact your test proctor immediately.
 If the problem cannot be fixed promptly, you are entitled to ask for a rearrangement of the test.
-According to the Hanban website (administer of HSK tests), they can rearrange a test soon at no additional cost if this situation arises, however, you won’t be allowed to change the test center.
+According to the CTI website (administer of HSK tests), they can rearrange a test soon at no additional cost if this situation arises, however, you won’t be allowed to change the test center.

 While choosing the HSK test center closest to where you live makes a lot of sense, be strategic when making your choice.
 Set yourself up for success by visiting the testing locations available to you.
 Evaluate the space itself, plan your route, and decide whether you would perform better near where you live or farther away.
 Now that you’ve thought long and hard about which test center is right for you, make sure you also select the best HSK test date!